Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Analysis and Discussion

 \subsection{Case Study}

-In Table~\ref{tab5}, we list two representative examples to show the advantages and disadvantages of our proposed model.
+In Table~\ref{tab6}, we list two representative examples to show the advantages and disadvantages of our proposed model.
 For each case, we show the input sentence and causal triplets contained in the sentence in the first and second row.
-The remaining rows show the extracted causal triplets of different models.
+The remaining rows show the extracted causal triplets of different models \footref{ft5}.

-Sentence 1 is the case of Simple Causality (see Section~\ref{sec2.2.1}), in which five causal triplets are waiting for models to extract.
-We observed that neither the SCIFI model nor the other two baseline models could obtain all causal triplets correctly.
-It seems to be difficult for the models to learn the ``superficial or underground water'' is a complete semantic unit and the phrase ``as well as'' may play a key role in connecting two causal components.
-The reason may be that the sequence tagging models based on our causality tagging scheme require a little more training data to learn these kinds of causality expression patterns.
+Sentence 1 is the case of simple causality (see Section~\ref{sec2.2.1}), in which five causal triplets are waiting for models to extract.
+We observed that neither the SCITE model nor the other two baseline models could obtain all causal triplets correctly.
+It seems to be difficult for the models to learn that ``superficial or underground water'' is a complete semantic unit and the phrase ``as well as'' may play a key role in connecting two causal components.
+The reason may be that the sequence tagging models based on our causality tagging scheme require slightly more training data to learn these kinds of causality expression patterns.

-Sentence 2 is the case of Complex Causality (see Section~\ref{sec2.2.2}) in which there is Embedded Causality and therefore brings difficulty and ambiguity to the causality learning of the model.
-In this example, only the SCIFI can capture all the dependencies between Cause and Effect and thus precisely extract all three causal triplets when compared with other models.
+Sentence 2 is the case of complex causality (see Section~\ref{sec2.2.2}), in which there is an embedded causality and therefore brings difficulty and ambiguity to the causality learning of the model.
+In this example, only the SCITE can capture all the dependencies between cause and effect and thus precisely extract all three causal triplets when compared with other models.